louishenrifranc/C-Style/tensorflow.md

 ```
 # Graphs
 To collect and retrieve vales associated with a graph, it is possible to get them with GraphKeys.
 For example ```GLOBAL_VARIABLE```, or ```MODEL_VARIABLE```, or ```TRAINABLE_VARIABLE```, ```QUEUE_RUNNERS```, or even more specifically the ```WEIGHTS```, ```BIASES```, or ```ACTIVATIONS```.
+* You can get the name of all variables that have not been initialized by passing a list of Variable to the function ```tf.report_uninitialized_variables(list_var).
+It returns a list of names of uninitialized variables

 # Miscellanous
 * ```tf.sign(var)``` return -1, 0, or 1 depending the var sign.